 Instead of mixing his paints on a palette, Alexandre prefers to mix his paint directly on the canvas.
 The technique produces vibrant colors not seen in traditional, 19th-century Impressionism.
 His use of thick, impasto texture creates paintings infused with dimension and depth that harkens to Impressionism’s emphasis on light.

 Much like Pierre-Auguste, Alexandre prefers to paint bright and joyful works.
-He takes to heart his great-grandfather’s philosophy: “There are enough dark and ugly things in the world, I am not going to add any more,” preferring to portray the pleasurable and serene aspects of life.
+He takes to heart his great-grandfather’s philosophy: “There are too many unpleasant things in life as it is without creating still more of them,” preferring to portray the pleasurable and serene aspects of life.

-In 2008, the Tennessee State Museum featured Alexandre’s art its exhibition, “Strokes of Genius,” alongside art from his great-grandfather and other renowned artists, including Mary Cassatt, Paul Cézanne, Édouard Manet, Camille Pissarro and Jean-François Raffaëlli.
+- In 2008, the Tennessee State Museum featured Alexandre’s art in its exhibition, “Strokes of Genius,” alongside art from his great-grandfather and other renowned artists, including Mary Cassatt, Paul Cézanne, Édouard Manet, Camille Pissarro, and Jean-François Raffaëlli.